Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 — the relevance of the designated topic of scientific research;

-- the level of the existing scientific groundwork and the characteristics of the participants in the work;
+— the level of existing scientific progress and characteristics of the participants in the work;

-— correspondence of the level of study and expected project results to the international level;
+— compliance of the level of study and expected project results with the international level;

-— the degree of implementation of the proposed project;
+— degree of implementation of the proposed project;

-— a qualitative representation of the current stage of the problem;
+— qualitative representation of the current stage of the problem;

 — the novelty of the proposed research;

-— compliance of the proposed approaches and methods of planned research with the set design tasks and goals;
+— compliance of the proposed approaches and methods of planned research with the set project tasks and goals;

 - expert review.